INFO6205-Fall2021/Section-02-Final-Exam/README.md

 # Section-02-Final-Exam

-Given a number of nodes and a list of connected pairs, determine the weights of each isolated set of nodes assuming each node weighs 1 unit.
+Given a number of nodes and a list of connected pairs, determine the weights of each connected component assuming each node weighs 1 unit.
 Then for each weight calculated, square and return the final sum.